jiristeidl/quality-of-architecture/PROCESS.md

 ## Ready
 Bug in this state should be prioritized and properly prepared so that any developer can start working on these.

-++Hotfix++ : These should be added directly here.
+__Hotfix__ : These should be added directly here.
 So that they can be fixed asap
 #####Done/Doing Custom Field
 - **Doing**
 Anyone can add Bug here but this should be only used for more urgent Bugs.
 These should not be taken further until properly prioritized by manager/scrummaster